Value for Money 50%

 The most stratospheric prices have always been up at the highest village in the resort, formerly known as Courchevel 1850, but now rechristened simply (and confusingly) as Courchevel.
 Lower down the mountain, in the less fashionable villages, the prices are less indigestible.

 Courchevel Village (1550) is the best budget alternative – thanks to some magnificently bargain-basement apartments – but you’ll also find more affordable digs in Courchevel Moriond (1650), Le Praz (1300) and La Tania.
-That said, accommodation here is stil more expensive than comparable stuff elsewhere outside the 3 Valleys.
+That said, accommodation here is still more expensive than comparable stuff elsewhere outside the 3 Valleys.

-Guide to the Mountain
+A Short Guide to the Skiing in Courchevel

 On their own, Courchevel’s slopes would rank amongst the best in the Alps, especially for beginners and intermediates.
 But add in rest of the 3 Valleys lift system, which includes the resorts of Meribel, St Martin de Belleville, Les Menuires, Val Thorens and La Tania, and you can see why the appeal is irresistible for so many.